cdfishe1/portfolio/README.md

 ## Scope of Project

-* Used separate style sheets for reset, media queries, and style to ease editing.
+* Used separate style sheets for reset and style to ease editing.
 * Used flex grid and flex box for layout and responsiveness.
 * Utilized gradients in backgrounds to enhance visual experience.
 * Designed from the mobile experience first up to larger screen sizes.